-After going through the trial process, you will usually be found innocent, in which case the charges will be dismissed and you will be free to go, or you will be found guilty, in which case you will be sentenced.
-However, a guilty verdict is not necessarily the end of things.
+After going through the trial process, you may either be found innocent, in which case the charges will be dismissed and you will be free to go, or the jury may find you guilty, in which case you will normally proceed to sentencing.
+However, a guilty verdict is not necessarily the end of the case.
 If the conviction was reached in error, or the sentence was wrongfully imposed, then an appeal might be the best way to move forward.

 At Gasner Criminal Law, we have represented clients throughout the appeals process, from making the initial appeal to defending them during the appeals process.
 We bring our expertise and experience to bear to ensure the best possible outcome.
 If you or a loved one are facing a conviction and you would like new representation in court, call us today at 415-782-6000 to schedule a consultation.

 An appeal is an attempt to right a wrongful situation involving your trial.
 Note that an appeal is not simply an attempt to get a new trial because of a guilty verdict.
 It must be based on an acceptable, valid ground.
 Some of the grounds for appeal in a criminal case include the following:

 Note that you do not automatically have the right to file an appeal if you pled guilty.
 Instead, your reason for the appeal will need to be taken before an appellate court, which will then decide whether your appeal can move forward.
 However, if you pled innocent and were found guilty by a judge or jury, you do have an ironclad right to appeal your case.

 An appeal must be filed after a guilty verdict is handed in by the jury or the judge.
 It should be filed as soon as possible.
 In some cases, an appeal may need to be made more than once over a period of time.